Dead Reckoning (1947 film): Production

+Development and casting

 Dead Reckoning was originally intended by Columbia Pictures' production chief Harry Cohn as a vehicle for Rita Hayworth, a follow-up to the extremely popular Gilda.
 Cohn thought that the pairing of Hayworth and Bogart would be a guaranteed money maker.
 However, Hayworth was in the middle of a contract dispute with Columbia, and refused to make the film, so she was replaced by Lizabeth Scott, who was borrowed from Paramount Pictures' producer Hal Wallis.
 Scott, an up-and-coming actress being promoted as "The Threat", was often compared to Bogart's wife, Lauren Bacall, as both were former models, and had deep, sultry voices.
+In an interview following the production's completion, Bogart commented on working with Scott: "I was warned that she was temperamental, but she couldn't have been nicer to work with."
+He also refuted the press's comparisons of her to Bacall, instead stating that he felt she more resembled Mayo Methot, his previous wife."
+When Scott first met Bogart, she gifted him a yachting cap as a nod to his enthusiasm for seafaring and service in the United States Navy.

-Bogart was a loan-out from Warners as well, and was reportedly unhappy with being sent to Columbia at the height of his career, if only because Warners kept any extra money paid by Columbia over and above Bogart's usual salary.
+Bogart was a loan-out from Warner Bros. as well, and was reportedly unhappy with being sent to Columbia at the height of his career, if only because Warner kept any extra money paid by Columbia over and above Bogart's usual salary.
 Bogart had right of refusal over the director for the film, and picked John Cromwell.
 Bogart and Cromwell had worked together in 1922 on Broadway in Drifting, a short-lived play by John Colton and D. H. Andrews, when Bogart was a very young actor and Cromwell, the play's director, cast him in his first bit part.

-Bogart was responsible for Murdock's extended speech to Scott about men carrying women around in their pockets, taking them out when they were needed to have dinner with or make love to.
-This idea was one that Bogart was known to espouse when he had been drinking.

-The song "Either It's Love or It Isn't", sung by Lizabeth Scott, had words and music by Allan Roberts and Doris Fisher.
+Filming

+Principal photography began on June 10, 1946, and was completed on September 4, 1946, with shoots occurring on the Columbia Pictures soundstages in Los Angeles.
 Many of Dead Reckonings exterior shots were filmed on location in St. Petersburg, Florida.
 Other background and location shooting took place in Philadelphia, Pennsylvania; LaGuardia Airport in New York City; and Biloxi, Mississippi.

+Bogart improvised Murdock's extended speech to Scott about men carrying women around in their pockets, taking them out when they were needed to have dinner with or make love to.
+This idea was one that Bogart was known to espouse when he had been drinking.

+Music

+The film's original score was composed by Marlin Skiles.
+The song "Either It's Love or It Isn't", sung by Lizabeth Scott (dubbed by Trudy Stevens) in the film, had words and music by Allan Roberts and Doris Fisher.

+ReleaseDead Reckoning had its first screening in San Francisco on December 31, 1946, before opening in a wide release on January 15, 1947.

+Promotional materials for the film highlighted the fact that Bogart was featured opposite a new leading actress (following his numerous appearances in films with his wife Lauren Bacall), with taglines reading: "Bogart is out with a new woman!"